mitre/inspec_install_guide/README.md

 # Install InSpec on Unix/Linux/Mac

+## Versioning and State of Development
+This project uses the [Semantic Versioning Policy](https://semver.org/).

+### Branches
+The master branch contains the latest version of the guide up to a new release.

+Other branches contain feature-specific updates to the guide.

+### Tags
+Tags indicate official releases of the guide.

+Please note 0.x releases are works in progress (WIP) and may change at any time.

 ## Option 1 Install InSpec (Package installer)
 First things first: We need InSpec on our workstation.
 For production and standalone environments, I recommend the ChefDK package, since it gives you Chef + Test-Kitchen + InSpec.
 You can download the package from [https://downloads.chef.io/chefdk](https://downloads.chef.io/chefdk).